joseconti/WangGuard/readme.txt

 = Is WangGuard a free service? =

 It is free for personal use.
 If you make more than $200/month with your site or you are a company, you must pay a very small fee ($1/month).
-Now WangGuard are Free to everyone for a limited time!.
+You have 30 days trial.
 Use this time to perform all the tests you want and determine the effectiveness of WangGuard.

 == Changelog ==

+= 1.7 - 6 Nov 2015 =

+- NEW Added Signup moderation
+- NEW Disable WangGuard cron emails
+- Fixed: Problem with BuddyPress and remove users when are reported to WangGuard
+- Fixed minor issues.

 = 1.6.2 - 9 Dic 2014 =